liusida/ComfyUI-Login/locked_out.md

 ## Setting Up a New Password

 For your first login, you may choose any password.
-This password will be encrypted and stored in a file named "PASSWORD" within the ComfyUI project folder.
+This password will be encrypted and stored in a file named `PASSWORD` within the ComfyUI project folder.

 ## Resetting a Forgotten Password

-If you forget your password, you can reset it by deleting the "PASSWORD" file found in `<ComfyUI project folder>/login`.
+If you forget your password, you can reset it by deleting the `PASSWORD` file found in `<ComfyUI project folder>/login`.
 After doing this, you will be able to log in again using a new password of your choice.